Three to Five Year Degree (45-30)

 - General Examination: The General Examination consists of a written examination and a general oral examination.
 The oral examination consists of three oral presentations, on topics to be approved by the supervisory committee: the first two presentations are to be given in the context of our weekly masterclass ("Composers Lab"), while the third one is to be given to the supervisory committee.
 The written examination will be taken before the oral examination and will focus on topics chosen by the supervisory committee.
 Doctoral students should have their committee established at least four months before the General Examination.
 They may sign up for MUSIC 600 with members of their committee in order to prepare for the General Examination.
 The Request for the General Examination must be submitted online to the Graduate School no later than three (3) weeks before the examination.
 The Graduate School requires completion of 60 credits of coursework (including coursework taken for the master’s degree) prior to the General Examination, 18 of which must be from the 500-level or above and 18 of which are from the 400-level or above and numerically graded.

 - Final Examination: Prepare a dissertation that consists of one or more substantial compositions approved by the student’s Supervisory Committee and present an oral defense (Final Examination) of the composition(s).
 Students must submit a draft of the dissertation to the Reading Committee no later than five (5) weeks before the Final Examination date.
-Once the Reading Committee has read a draft of the dissertation and agrees that it is ready to defend, the Final Examination Request form, signed by all members of the Supervisory Committee including the GSR, is submitted to the Graduate School no later than three (3) weeks before the exam date.
+Once the Reading Committee has read a draft of the dissertation and agrees that it is ready to defend, the student submits the online Final Examination request to the Graduate School no later than three (3) weeks before the examination.
 See the Graduate School home page, http://www.grad.washington.edu, for information on formatting the exam, turning in the dissertation etc. A student must satisfy the Graduate School’s requirements for the degree at the time the degree is to be awarded.